ryanjamurphy/Autotag-new-records-in-DEVONthink/README.md

-# Scripts for automation and augmented cognition
+# Automation and augmented cognition